American Football Association of Finland

-American Football Association of Finland (Finnish: Suomen Amerikkalaisen Jalkapallon Liitto, abbreviated SAJL) is the national governing body of American football in Finland.
-It was founded in 1979 and it is a founding member of the European Federation of American Football, EFAF and International Federation of American Football, IFAF.
-Since 2000, American football has grown steadily.
-In 2006 there were 27 clubs playing the sport with over 100 teams and over 1400 players.
-In 2012, the association's competitions fielded over 150 teams with more than 2200 licensed players.
+The American Football Association of Finland (Finnish: Suomen Amerikkalaisen Jalkapallon Liitto, abbreviated SAJL) is the national governing body of American football in Finland.
+It was founded in 1979 and is a founding member of the European Federation of American Football (EFAF) and the International Federation of American Football (IFAF).

+Since 2000, American football participation in Finland has grown steadily.
+In 2006 there were 27 clubs playing the sport with over 100 teams and over 1,400 players.
+By 2012, the association's competitions fielded over 150 teams with more than 2,200 licensed players.

 The President of the American Football Association of Finland is Roope Noronen.